box-project/box/doc/phar-signing.md

                 run: ...

             # Smoke test.
-            # It is recommended ot have some sorts of tests for your PHAR.
+            # It is recommended to have some sorts of tests for your PHAR.
             -   name: Ensure the PHAR works
                 run: bin/command.phar --version